Missing large

 It is very interesting Chris Britt gets so few comments from regressive clowns.
 I think it’s because Britt is usually so spot on that the ignorant have little in the way of smarmy lies to offer.
 And so the poor deluded misfits are simply unable to offer comments other than the occasional nonsense coming from the likes if johnbaggett.

-8. over 1 year ago on Mike Lester
+8. almost 2 years ago on Mike Lester

 As with everything Trump gets involved in, the insurrection was incompetently led and executed.
 Anything and anyone Trump touches is worse for the experience.
 This is true even when the ignorant rubes soak up the lies and conspiratorial nonsense with foolish glee.